Kamkmgamer/kamkmPDF/AUDIT_SUMMARY.md

 2. **Security** (prevent abuse)
 3. **Monitoring** (detect issues proactively)

-With these improvements, kamkmPDF can confidently scale to thousands of users while maintaining quality and reliability.
+With these improvements, KamkmPDF can confidently scale to thousands of users while maintaining quality and reliability.

 ---